DareData/lp-foundations/05_code_reviews/README.md

 After this lesson you should:

-- Know how give feedback in a code review.
+- Know how give feedback in a code review,
 - Know what to look for in a code review.

 ---